John Akomfrah: Precarity

 Precarity is a newly commissioned, three-channel video work by John Akomfrah, a pioneer in film and video art since the 1980s and 2017 winner of the UK’s esteemed Artes Mundi Prize.
 Precarity is his second, multi-media video work in a four-part series of inquiry and reflection into enigmatic lives projected against their historical backdrops.
 It tells the story of the history and legacy of Buddy Bolden, the commonly-acknowledged founder of jazz in New Orleans whose life is shrouded in mystery, captured through the use of both documentary material and imagery, and reconstructed dramatic scenes.
 Presented as a triptych, Precarity includes simultaneous experimental narratives about Bolden, American culture, and the development of jazz around the themes of memory and the dynamic environment of New Orleans as a creative force.

-Prospect.4: The Lotus in Spite of the Swamp, curated by Trevor Schoonmaker, is the fourth edition of the New Orleans international triennial exhibition which is open to the public from November 18, 2017 through February 28, 2018.
+Prospect.4: The Lotus in Spite of the Swamp, curated by Trevor Schoonmaker, was the fourth edition of the New Orleans international triennial exhibition which was open to the public from November 18, 2017 through February 28, 2018.
 Prospect exhibits local, national, and international work around the discourse of contemporary visual art through sites and spaces in New Orleans.

 To learn more, visit Prospect New Orleans.